Book a call with admissions

 The neuroplasticity of the brain does not stop once one completes rehab.
 Eventually, as long as the person maintains their sobriety, the brain will fully recover.
 In conjunction with exercise and other neuroplasticity-based therapies, long-term recovery includes ongoing counseling and support to help us find pleasure in maintaining a healthy and sober lifestyle.

-At Neuro Wellness Spa in Southern California, we can provide comprehensive psychiatric care and counseling to help you manage your sobriety.
+At Neuro Wellness Spa in Southern California, we can provide comprehensive psychiatric care and psychotherapy to help you manage your sobriety.
 We believe in providing personalized, high-quality mental health and supportive care for everyone, including people recovering from substance abuse disorders.
-Please feel free to contact us if you have further questions or would like to schedule a consultation today.
+Please feel free to contact us today to learn more about our treatment options, including medication management, talk therapy, and TMS therapy.ย

 • • Get in touch • •